NightBlobby/N.I.R.A/README.md

 ### Currency Conversion

-Converts amounts between different currencies using the `forex-python` library, assisting users in financial transactions.
+Converts amounts between different currencies using the `forex-python` library, assisting users in financial management.

 ### News Retrieval

 Retrieves top news headlines from various sources using the NewsAPI, keeping users updated with current events.

-### Convertations
+### Conversations

-Added the ability to have a decent conversation with the AI.
+Allows for meaningful conversations with the AI.

 ### Computer Vision

-It can understand what its seeing and help u either find info about the object or help you solve the problem (still unter deverlopment it has a lot of errors)
+It can understand what it's seeing and help you either find information about the object or solve a problem (still under development with some errors).

 ### Rock Paper Scissors

-you can play rock paper scissors with the AI!
+Play rock paper scissors with the AI!

 ### Coin Flip

-You can make Coin flips idk i just felt it would be fun igs
+Make coin flips for fun!

 ### Greetings

-It will greet you everytime you run it giving you all the info you need like time and date
+It will greet you every time you run it, giving you all the info you need, like time and date.

 ### End-to-End Encryption